facebookresearch/labgraph/devices/webcam/readme.md

 # Webcam Node and Real-time Hand Tracking Utility

 ## Webcam Stream Node
-Provides stream of VideoFrame messages which contain a numpy array of any connected webcam device.
+Provides stream of VideoFrame messages which contain a numpy array of an image from any connected webcam device.
 Uses CV2 to capture the video feed.

 ### Usage
 Configuration: